-Jumbo loan limits for Seattle have increased for 2023.
-This article will outline where the loan limits will be in the new year.
+Jumbo loan limits for Seattle have increased for 2026.
+This article will outline the loan limits for this year.

 A conforming loan is one that meets (or “conforms”) to the underwriting guidelines used by Fannie Mae and Freddie Mac.
 You’ve probably heard of these two organizations before.
 They are the government-sponsored enterprises (GSEs) that buy mortgage products from lenders, securitize them, and then sell them to investors.
 All of this happens in the “secondary” mortgage market, which involves Wall Street.